freenode/web-7.0/content/news/2006-11-11-introducing-the-pdpc-board.md

 author: christel
 date: 2006-11-11 08:00:49+00:00
 slug: introducing-the-pdpc-board
-title: '[Announcement] Introducing the PDPC board'
+title: [Announcement] Introducing the PDPC board
 category: pdpc
 ---
 It is with great pleasure that I can finally introduce the new board of directors for PDPC, the not-for-profit entity that runs freenode.